Keep the faith! Promising signs for Arteta's Arsenal despite devastating Chelsea defeat | Goal.com

 Leno, so eager to help out his defence, undid all the hard work that had gone before and you just knew at that point Chelsea would go on to get the win.

-Arteta has made a difference in a short period if time; the performances at Bournemouth and today show that.
+Arteta has made a difference in a short period of time; the performances at Bournemouth and on Sunday show that.

 It’s now about instilling a winning mentality again – something that has been well and truly lost during the past few months.